Lawrence-le/statistical-analysis-AB-Testing/README.md

 **The Hypothesises**

-$H_0$: There is `no difference` in the average fare amount between customers who use credit cards and customers who use cash.
+H0: There is `no difference` in the average fare amount between customers who use credit cards and customers who use cash.
-$H_A$: There is `a difference` in the average fare amount between customers who use credit cards and customers who use cash.
+H1: There is `a difference` in the average fare amount between customers who use credit cards and customers who use cash.

 Choose `5% as the significance level` and proceed with a two-sample t-test.